Tanz0rz/haxe-fmod/LIMITATIONS.md

 - **Numeric arguments pass through to FMOD for validation.** An out-of-range index or count comes back as an FMOD error code from the engine.
 It is the same code native FMOD reports.
 - **The library owns the system lifecycle.** It initializes FMOD once per process and runs the per-frame update.
 There is no shutdown or re-init.
 Init-time engine settings are exposed through `FmodSettings` and compile-time defines.
 - **Generated constants drop non-ASCII characters.** An event name with no ASCII characters at all mangles to `Root`, `Root2`, and so on.
 - **Bank files require an FMOD runtime at least as new as the FMOD Studio version that built them.** This is FMOD's own format rule.
-A project that rebuilds its banks with a newer Studio raises the minimum FMOD engine version its players' builds must bundle.
+A project that rebuilds its banks with a newer Studio raises the minimum FMOD engine version.
+The players' builds must bundle that version.

 ## Known FMOD engine defects